austinhuang0131/barinsta-docs/docs/privacy.md

 ### Optional third-party providers

+This section is only valid before v19.0.4, inclusive.

 For anonymous users: Should you choose to use one of the third-party providers proposed to you in Settings, you accept their Privacy Policy.
 Interaction with them is minimized as if the app is interacting with Instagram itself.

 ## Conclusion